A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: TRANSMISSION GRID EQUIPMENT IMPACTS

-\textbf{Existing Methods to Measure the Impacts}: The popular method to measure or monitor the impacts due to extreme weather on transmission lines is by using advanced weather monitoring tools \cite{advance_monitor_conductors}.
+\textbf{Existing Methods to Measure the Impacts}: Advanced weather monitoring tools are popular to measure or monitor the impacts of extreme weather on transmission lines \cite{advance_monitor_conductors}.
 Another solution is to directly monitor the transmission line temperature and its impact on dynamic line ratings \cite{lunalios_c}.
-In addition to conductor temperature and line ratings, this real-time measurement technology can also monitor the conductor clearance, conductor sag, and line current \cite{lindsey_c}. \cite{wei2022temperature, lin2015field} also shows how this temperature monitoring can be achieved based on Raman distributed optical fiber sensing technology.
+In addition to conductor temperature and line ratings, this real-time measurement technology can also monitor the conductor clearance, conductor sag, and line current \cite{lindsey_c}.
+Refs. \cite{wei2022temperature, lin2015field} also show how this temperature monitoring can be achieved based on Raman distributed optical fiber sensing technology.

-\textbf{Existing Methods to Mitigate the Impacts}: There are several approaches to protecting the power lines in extreme temperature.
-One is more of planning solution where the risks due to climate change and historical climate risk are calculated, which are then used to identify the changes in power line ratings and other properties such as sag, clearance etc. \cite{hu2013impact, ESCI_c}.
-Another solution is to adapt underground cables more which are relatively less prone to extreme temperature when compared to overhead lines.
-However underground cables are also not fully immune to extreme temperature impacts as described in previous section.
-Furthermore, it is not practical to have very high voltage cables underground as they require additional cooling solutions making it very costly.
-Despite of these challenges, underground cables still help prevent outages due to extreme temperature at distribution level significantly.
-Other solution include rating the assets for different temperatures, continuous monitoring of heat, guarding against fires close to the power lines \cite{NG_c}.
+\textbf{Existing Methods to Mitigate the Impacts}: There are several approaches to protecting power lines against extreme temperatures.
+One is more informed planning; risks from climate change and historical climate risk are calculated and then used to identify the changes in power line ratings and other properties such as sag, clearance, etc. \cite{hu2013impact, ESCI_c}.
+Another solution is to adopt underground cables, which are less vulnerable to extreme temperatures than overhead lines.
+However, it is not practical to have very high voltage cables underground because they require additional cooling solutions, making them very costly.
+Despite of these challenges, underground cables still significantly help to prevent outages due to extreme temperature at the distribution level.
+Underground cables are also used at transmission level, but it is primarily done to navigate terrain and not common.
+Other solutions include rating the assets for different temperatures, continuous temperature monitoring, and guarding against fires close to the power lines \cite{NG_c}.